osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Strangelove     - The end game weapon, scaled up dmsday device Suicide Bomb    - Detonates yourself causing a huge, powerful explosion The Travolta    - Super-sized Funky Bomb
-Tsar Bomba      - Largest single nuclear explosive bomb ever made Wall of Dirt    - Raises a small wall of dirt a short distance from your tank in the direction you aim
+Transporter     - Transports the user to the location of a marker projectile Tsar Bomba      - Largest single nuclear explosive bomb ever made Wall of Dirt    - Raises a small wall of dirt a short distance from your tank in the direction you aim